Jerdon's courser

 Jerdon's courser (Rhinoptilus bitorquatus) is a nocturnal bird belonging to the pratincole and courser family Glareolidae endemic to India.
 The bird was discovered by the surgeon-naturalist Thomas C. Jerdon in 1848 but not seen again until its rediscovery in 1986.
-In August 2025, the Jerdon's courser was acoustically recorded in a new area of the Eastern Ghats, marking a breakthrough discovery.
-The last confirmed evidence of this critically endangered species dated back to 2004.
-This new record not only revives hope for its survival but also emphasizes the importance of surveying habitats beyond its known range in the Sri Lankamalleswara Wildlife Sanctuary.

 This courser is a restricted-range endemic found locally in India in the Eastern Ghats of Andhra Pradesh.
 It is currently known only from the Sri Lankamalleswara Wildlife Sanctuary, and Sri Penusila Narasimha Wildlife Sanctuary where it inhabits sparse scrub forest with patches of bare ground.